 We will require additional capital for the further development and, if approved, commercialization of our product candidates.
 Additional capital may not be available when we need it, on terms acceptable to us or at all.
-For example, recent geopolitical conflicts in Europe and the Middle East created extreme volatility in the global capital markets and are expected to have further global economic consequences, including disruptions of the global supply chain.
-Further, inflation rates, particularly in the United States, have increased recently to levels not seen in decades, and the Federal Reserve has raised, and may again raise, interest rates.
+For example, geopolitical conflicts in Europe and the Middle East are expected to have further global economic consequences, including disruptions of the global supply chain.
+Further, inflation rates, particularly in the United States, have increased relatively recently, and the Federal Reserve has raised, and may again raise, interest rates.
 These conditions of economic uncertainty and market volatility could limit additional capital available to us, if and when needed, and increase its cost if available.
 In addition, it is possible that we may not be able to access a portion of our existing cash, cash equivalents and investments due to unforeseen market conditions.
 For example, on March 10, 2023, the Federal Deposit Insurance Corporation (FDIC), took control and was appointed receiver of Silicon Valley Bank.
 If other banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our existing cash, cash equivalents and investments may be threatened and could have a material adverse effect on our business and financial condition.
 We currently have no committed source of additional capital.
 If adequate capital is not available to us on a timely basis, we may be required to significantly delay, scale back or discontinue our research and development programs or the commercialization of any product candidates, if approved, or be unable to continue or expand our operations or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition and results of operations and cause the price of our common stock to decline.